LiyuanLucasLiu/Transformer-Clinic/README.md

 ## Quick Start Guide

 Our implementation is based on the fairseq package (`python 3.6, torch 1.5/1.6` are recommended).
-Please run the following commands to install:
+It can be installed by:
 ```
 git clone https://github.com/LiyuanLucasLiu/Transforemr-Clinic.git
 cd fairseq